 Surrounded by enemies pledged to its destruction, Israel has been forced to pay a tremendous economic price for its survival and spend an extraordinarily high percentage of its gross national product on self-defense.
-An even greater psychological and emotional price has been paid by Israeli women, men and children living in an environment where their lives have been in constant danger.
-Threats have been made by dictators in neighboring states on a regular basis.
-There have been repeated terrorist raids across the border including bombings of public schools, civilian buses and marketplaces.
-Terrorist acts have also occurred outside of Israel, such as the massacre of Israeli athletes at the Munich Olympics.
+An even greater naychological and emotional price has been paid by Israeli women, men and where their lives have been in constant danger.

+The product of the produc

 Day after day, for over four decades, Israelis have lived under a threat of annihilation by nations ruled by dictators.
 Their threats have been made all the more real because the richest oil fields in the world have generated billions of dollars for buying arms for Arab armies and giving financial support for Arab terrorist groups sworn to destroy Israel.
 In the 1991 Gulf War, the entire world witnessed the indiscriminate bombing of civilian Israeli neighborhoods by Scud missiles launched by Iraq dictator Saddam Hussein.